Blog

 2. Scope.
 When do I use this procedure?
 When do I not, and what do I do as an alternative?

 3. References.
-How does this interface to other procedures?
+How does this interface with other procedures?
 Turtle diagrams or interface maps are useful here

 4. Definitions.
 Unfamiliar jargon, and terms that are used in a very specific way in this procedure

 5. Risk.
 What risks does this procedure address?
 How does this affect the design of the procedure – why are we doing it that way?
-Refer to my earlier blog (http://bit.ly/12PartSOPTemplate) where I explain how to include this in each procedure
+Refer to our earlier blog where we explain how to include this in each procedure

 7. Records.
 What do I do with the completed records from this procedure?
 Where do I find a copy when I need it?